Connect to Azure Consumption Insights data in Power BI Desktop

 Step 5: Verify your visuals, and adjust field formatting as needed

-At this point, most of your original visuals, tables, and drill-downs should be working as expected.
+At this point, most of your original visuals, tables, and drill-down actions should be working as expected.
 Some minor tweaks may be necessary, however, to precisely format the look and feel.
 Take a bit of time to look over each of your dashboards and visuals to ensure they look how you want them.

 Using the Azure Consumption and Insights (ACI) API to get consumption data